souzamarlon/bootcamp-fastfeet/README.md

   <a href="#memo-license">License</a>
 </p>

-## :rocket: Technologies
+## :rocket: Libraries

-This project was developed at the [RocketSeat GoStack Bootcamp](https://rocketseat.com.br/gostack) with the following amazing technologies:
+This project was developed at the [RocketSeat GoStack Bootcamp](https://rocketseat.com.br/gostack) with the following amazing Libraries:

 Back-end:
 - [NodeJS](https://nodejs.org)